Statistical inference in two-stage observation models including algorithmic randomness: Examples

-Matrices with i.i.d.~entries are the prototypical example of a random sketching matrix.
+We consider sketching matrices with i.i.d.~entries, which are the prototypical example of a random sketching matrix.
 They include relatively sparse matrices $S_{m,n}$ having a constant fraction of nonzero entries, which has been beneficial in speeding up the solutions of certain computational problems \citep{achlioptas2001database}.
-To study them, we consider the following two asymptotic regime:
+We also present results for uniform partial orthogonal (Haar) sketching matrices in \Cref{uoh}.
+We consider the following asymptotic regime:

 \begin{condition}[Asymptotic regime] As $m,n\to \infty$ we have that $p$ is fixed or $p\to\infty$, such that $\limsup p/n<1$, $\limsup p/m<1$, and $\limsup m/n < \infty$. \end{condition} This asymptotic setting that allows $p\to \infty$ has not been previously studied in the literature on inference via randomized algorithms in least squares.
 In the above condition, we exclude $\lim m/n \to \infty$ as only $m\le n$ can reduce computational cost.
 The next result provides the limiting distributions of sketch-and-solve and partial sketching estimators, and is proved in Section \ref{pfthgrowpiid}.
 We denote $\ep_n= y_n - X_n \beta_n = (\ep_{n,1}, \ldots, \ep_{n,n})^\top$ and write $x_1, \ldots, x_n$ for the rows of $X_n$.